rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 Let’s say we’ve got a set of polygons representing tree canopies and we want to compute each tree’s maximum height and its leaf area index (LAI).
 For this post I drew a set of polygons over tree canopies around [Soldier’s Circle](https://www.tclf.org/landscapes/soldiers-circle), a parkway in Buffalo, New York.
 The majority of these trees are American elms.
 I used Bing imagery as a reference.
 You can download the polygons in GeoJSON format [here](https://google.com). **TODO: make sure geojson's good, upload it to an "assets" folder or something, and actually link to it**

-[Google StreetView screenshot, hollow-fill polygons over Bing imagery].
+**TODO: Google StreetView screenshot, hollow-fill polygons over Bing imagery.**

 Aerial lidar can help us easily compute both of the variables we're interested in.
 The lidar we’ll work with is from a 2019 survey.
 Here we’ll just use a single tile.
-USGS provides this data in laz format, and you can download it here [link].
+USGS provides this data in laz format, and you can download it [here](https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/LPC/projects/NY_3County_2019_A19/NY_3County_2019/LAZ/USGS_LPC_NY_3County_2019_A19_e1382n2339_2019.laz).

 Both the lidar and the polygons use the coordinate reference system specified by EPSG:6350.